 However, merely applying for your green card does NOT give you work or travel authorization.
 There are two ways that you can obtain these.
 The first is to keep extending your H-1B status, per the guidelines above.
 The H-1B visa allows you to work and travel in the U.S. and is unaffected by your green card application.

 Or, instead of extending your H-1B, when you file your green card application you can also file for work authorization (Form I-765, referred to as an employment authorization document or EAD) and travel authorization (Form I-131, referred to as Advance Parole or AP).
 These documents will allow you to work in and travel outside of the U.S. while your I-485 is pending.
-If you're going to use Advance Parole for travel, be sure USCIS approves your I-131 application before you leave the United States; if you leave the U.S. while the I-131 is pending, you may abandon your I-485 application.
+If you're going to use Advance Parole for travel, be sure USCIS approves your I-131 application before you leave the United States; if you leave the U.S. while the I-131 is pending, you could be viewed as having abandoned your I-485 application.

 However, it is important to remember that your EAD, AP, and lawful status as an adjustment applicant cease if and when USCIS denies your I-485 application.
 Therefore, it is almost always a better idea to maintain your H-1B status while you await USCIS's adjudication of your I-485 application.